0mkara/etheratom/README.md

 You can join our Telegram group for quick help in solving any issues at https://t.me/etheratom  [![telegram](https://png.icons8.com/color/24/000000/telegram-app.png)](https://t.me/etheratom)

 Join our new gitter room for help - https://gitter.im/Ethereum-Devtools-Developers-Studio/etheratom

+#### Quick help
+Follow our [quick troubleshooting issue](https://github.com/0mkara/etheratom/issues/282) to get help about some known bugs and issues.

 # Requirements